warint/spiR/cran-comments.md

 In this version I have :

-* changed the name of the functions by withdrawing the sqs mentions.
-* have added a new function, spir_visual, allowing people to create visuals from the SPI data.
+* changed http to https and added trailing slashes.
+* modified the version number as requested.
+* used the CRAN template for the MIT license.

 ## Test environments
 * local OS X install, R 3.6.1